jupegarnica/garn-validator/README.md

       [
         { num: Number, str: String },
         { num: "2", str: "str" },
-        [new TypeError('on path /num value "2" do not match type Number')], ],
+        [new TypeError('on path /num value "2" do not match type "Number"')], ],
       [
         { num: Number, str: String },
         { num: "2", str: null },
         [
-          new TypeError('on path /num value "2" do not match type Number'), new TypeError("on path /str value null do not match type String"), ]
+          new TypeError('on path /num value "2" do not match type "Number"'), new TypeError('on path /str value null do not match type "String"'), ],
-        // [
-        //   new AggregateError(
-        //     [
-        //       new TypeError('on path /num value "2" do not match type Number'),
-        //       new TypeError("on path /str value null do not match type String"),
-        //     ],
-        //     'value {"num":"2","str":null} do not match type {"num":Number,"str":String}'
-        //   ),
-        // ],
       ],
     ])(
       "should return array of errors hasErrors(%p)(%p) === %p",